c-leitner/tuwien-informatics-paper-coverpage-template/README.md

-# Tuwien Informatics Paper Coverpage Template
+# TU-Wien Informatics Paper Coverpage Template

 This template adaptes the [official cover page](https://informatics.tuwien.ac.at/template-master-thesis-frontispiece-example.pdf) for papers of diploma theses submitted at the faculty for informatics at the TU Wien, Vienna, Austria.